 - 1. Prior to assembly, the half masses (D060358) can be processed as CLASS B, as it will be swapped with a glass mass. - 2.
-Assemble each mass with the addable masses such that each has the appropriate weight, as per the drawing.
+Assemble each mass with the addable masses such that each has the appropriate weight as per Page 1 of the drawing.
+Best practice is to obtain the weight of the actual glass optic test mass which will be used in the suspension when it later becomes a monolithic assembly.
+Assemble the metal dummy test mass to the matching weight to within 10g.
+If this weight is unknown (possibly the optic does not exist yet) use the average weight of the known optic test masses (as of April 2013, the average weight of the fully bonded 20 Test Masses is 39620g).
 Install a beamsplitter optic such as BS1-633-50-2025-45UNP from CVI on the front surface.